rstudio/keras3/man-src/layer_cropping_2d/3-rendered.md

 - If `data_format` is `"channels_first"`:
   `(batch_size, channels, cropped_height, cropped_width)`

-@param cropping Int, or tuple of 2 ints, or tuple of 2 tuples of 2 ints.
+@param cropping Int, or list of 2 ints, or list of 2 lists of 2 ints.
     - If int: the same symmetric cropping is applied to height and width.
-    - If tuple of 2 ints: interpreted as two different symmetric cropping values for height and width:
+    - If list of 2 ints: interpreted as two different symmetric cropping values for height and width:
       `(symmetric_height_crop, symmetric_width_crop)`.
-    - If tuple of 2 tuples of 2 ints: interpreted as `((top_crop, bottom_crop), (left_crop, right_crop))`.
+    - If list of 2 lists of 2 ints: interpreted as `((top_crop, bottom_crop), (left_crop, right_crop))`.
 @param data_format A string, one of `"channels_last"` (default) or
     `"channels_first"`.
 The ordering of the dimensions in the inputs.